ryanbop/launtel_changey/README.md

 $psid = ""

 <h2>How to get the info</h2>
-Navigate to <a href="https://residential.launtel.net.au/services">https://residential.launtel.net.au/services</a> and sign in Then click the "Modify Service" button
+Navigate to <a href="https://residential.launtel.net.au/services">https://residential.launtel.net.au/services</a> and sign in<br>
+Then click the "Modify Service" button<br>
-Choose a speed tier (e.g. nbn50) and press "Looks great - update it!"
+Choose a speed tier (e.g. nbn50) and press "Looks great - update it!"<br>
-On this page pay careful attention to the url as it contains all the information you'll need for the variables (execpt your username and password).
+On this page pay careful attention to the url as it contains all the information you'll need for the variables (execpt your username and password).<br>
   The URL should look similar to this <a href="https://residential.launtel.net.au/confirm_service?psid=$($psid)&unpause=0&service_id=$($service_id)&upgrade_options=&avcid=$($avc_id)&locid=$($location_id)">"https://residential.launtel.net.au/confirm_service?psid=$($psid)&unpause=0&service_id=$($service_id)&upgrade_options=&avcid=$($avc_id)&locid=$($location_id)"</a>

 <h1>So, In the end you'll have</h1>